Updated: May 23

-After this a great debate took place between those who wanted the new in faith to keep the Talmud and those who said they should keep the Torah.
+After this, a great debate took place between those who wanted the new in the faith to keep the Talmud and those who said they should keep the Torah.

 “And the emissaries and elders came together to look into this matter.
 And when there had been much dispute, Kĕpha (Peter) rose up and said to them, “Men, brothers, you know that a good while ago Elohim chose among us, that by my mouth the nations should hear the word of the Good News and believe.
 “And Elohim, who knows the heart, bore witness to them, by giving them the Set-apart Spirit, as also to us, and made no distinction between us and them, cleansing their hearts by belief.
 Now then, why do you try Elohim by putting a yoke on the neck of the taught ones which neither our fathers nor we were able to bear?”
 But through the favor of the Master יהושע Messiah we trust to be saved, in the same way as they.”
 (Acts 15:6-11)

 Upon reading this Christians will often say, “See, Peter said the Law was a yoke no one could bear.”
 Well, instead of relying on our own understanding, let's read how the Bible describes the Law.